Chip Ganassi: Personal life

 Ganassi was formerly a vice president of FRG Group, his father's organization involved in commercial real estate, transportation and other areas.
 In addition to his racing interests, he is also a former minority owner of the Pittsburgh Pirates major league baseball team.
 Ganassi is a strong supporter of St. Jude Children's Research Hospital, to which his teams have donated over US$500,000.

+He attended the Monessen School district prior to his family moving to the Fox Chapel.
 He graduated from the Fox Chapel Area High School in 1978 and with a degree in finance from Duquesne University in 1982.
 He received an Honorary Doctorate from Carnegie Mellon University in 2011.

+Ganassi appeared in Sylvester Stallone's movie Driven, the film took place in fictionalized 2001 season.
+He is credited as "Team Owner" and fielded Til Schweiger played as Beau Brendenburg.

 Awards

 He was inducted into the Motorsports Hall of Fame of America in 2016.